brentcroft/pi-cam-object-detection-service/kit/cam/README.md

 The service runs continually unless:

-1. The number of consecutive images with no detections exceeds *LOG_UNDETECTED_MAX_SEQ*
+1. The number of consecutive images with no detections exceeds *UNDETECTED_MAX_SEQ*
 2. **SUSPENDED=1** occurs in **./service.properties**
 3. The service is otherwise killed